timfjord/AnyTest/README.md

 To see all available settings please check [AnyTest.sublime-settings](https://github.com/timfjord/AnyTest/blob/main/AnyTest.sublime-settings)

-By default the package iterates thought all available test frameworks to detect the one to use.
+By default, the package iterates through all available test frameworks to detect the one to use.
 This can be changed with the `test_frameworks` setting:

 ```json